boyter/boyter.org/content/posts/2009-08-19-impressed.md

   - Uncategorized

 ---
 Was playing around with Python for a second there.
-I learnt about one of the new &#8220;multiprocessing&#8221; features.
+I learnt about one of the new "multiprocessing" features.
 Its pretty standard stuff, but thankfully does what I actually wanted Python to always do.
 Allow me to multiprocess any Map function.
 Below is the sample code (2.6 and above only sorry).

 <pre>from multiprocessing import Pool
 import time